mostaphaRoudsari/honeybee-primer/text/components/Energy_Simulation_Par.md

 #### Inputs
 * ##### timestep [Optional]
-A number between 1 and 60 that represents the number of timesteps per hour at which the simulation will be run.
-The default is set to 6 timesteps per hour, which means that the energy balance calculation is run every 10 minutes of the year.
+It is the number of times simulation will be performed in an hour. - You can choose any number from 1,2,3,4,5,6,10,12,15,20,30, and 60 as the timestep.
+Generally speaking, the shorter the time step, the longer it takes to finish the simulation.
+The biggest timestep is 60 minutes.
+That will mean that the simulation will for every one hour for the year. - It is advisable to use the timestep of 60 minutes only in a case when no HVAC system is envisaged, accuracy not a primary concern, and simulation run time is critical. - In summary, shorter timesteps improve how calculation models for surface temperature and zone air temperature are coupled together and therefore, shorter timesteps are recommended.
+On the other side, longer timesteps introduce more lag in temperature distribution and as a result, offers a less dynamic behavior. - The default is set to 6 timesteps per hour, which means that the energy balance calculation is run every 10 minutes of the year.
+This is a recommended default for simulations with HVAC. - Other suggested defaults are 4 for non-HVAC simulations.
+Simulating green roofs require more timesteps per hour.
 * ##### shadowCalcPar [Optional]
 An optional set of shadow calculation parameters from the "Honeybee_ShadowPar" component.
 * ##### solarDistribution [Optional]